 This comes up in our office from time to time.
-A excellent colleague I respect greatly will often voice something along the lines of “why can’t we just say that’s not supported?”.
+An excellent colleague I respect greatly will often voice something along the lines of “why can’t we just say that’s not supported?”.

 However for the most part we don’t get to choose the device users buy, or control how it interacts with our network.
 More importantly what is our job?
-In the university environment we have to maintain a reliable, high performance network that meets the requirements of the university.
-That means meeting the requirements of the academic departments.
-That means finding away to support what they need to support within the technical limitations….. and even working around those where we need to.
+In the university environment we have to maintain a reliable, high performance network that supports the research and education aims of the institution.
+That means meeting the requirements of the academic departments, finding away to support what they need to do within the technical limitations….. and even working around those where we need to.

-The most important lesson I learned many years ago is when dealing with resourceful people, if you don’t provide them a way to do what they feel is necessary, they’ll find their own way.
+When dealing with people who are highly intelligent and resourceful if you don’t provide a way for them to do what they feel is necessary, they’ll find their own way.
 In doing so they might break things for other people and create a support nightmare further down the road.

 I have spent hours messing about with crappy domestic printers bought on the high street on a credit card because I simply hadn’t dealt with issues around printing adequately.

 I’m fortunate to work as part of an IT department that has an excellent reputation within our institution.
 It wasn’t always the case and not very long ago the standard answer to many requests was “no, we can’t/won’t do that”.
-We’re still unpacking some of the systems built by departments when central IT couldn’t or wouldn’t help them and they had to find their own way.
+It has taken years to unpick some of the systems built by departments when central IT couldn’t or wouldn’t help them and they had to find their own way.

-Let me bring this back to WiFi with an example.
-Our Aruba system uses centralised forwarding, where all client traffic is tunneled to controllers in our data centre.
-Some departments have a need for an ssid that bridges to a local vlan.
+Let me bring this back to Wi-Fi with an example.
+Our Aruba system uses centralised forwarding, where all client traffic is tunneled to controllers in the data centre.
+Some departments have a need for an SSUD that bridges to a local vlan.
 Right now we can’t support that, because we have to switch on control plane security – a major change.
 So we could say “no, can’t help” or find a way to do something with an additional controller or standalone AP, and that’s what I did.